 Áine Pennello

 WUFT Morning Edition News AnchorÁine Pennello is a multimedia reporter and Morning Edition news anchor for the College’s Innovation News Center.
 She has a background in video news and documentary and most recently worked at WCBS Newsradio in New York City covering local news and the tri-state area.
 She has also reported internationally, freelancing from Paris and Berlin during the Syrian refugee crisis.
-During the Syrian Civil War, Pennello reported from the Golan Heights while on a reporting grant from the International Center for Journalists.
+During the Syrian Civil War, Pennello reported from the Golan Heights while on a grant from the International Center for Journalists.

 She has produced and reported for a variety of media companies, including The New York Times, Soledad O’Brien Productions, NBC News, ABC News Studios, Hulu, VICE, HBO Films and Netflix.